billgib/cdm-ephemera/Docs/CDM Modeling Primer.md

 - **CDM folder**
   - Primarily refers to a folder that directly contains a manifest that references, either directly or via sub-manifests, **physical entity definitions with data**.
 Most commonly, the referenced data is contained in files within the same folder or sub-folders.
   - A folder containing a manifest that references logical entity definitions but does not reference data tends not to be referred to as a CDM folder.
-  - A CDM folder **can contain multiple manifest files** that might reference disjoint or overlapping sets of data, providing perhaps different perspectives of the same data.
+  - A CDM folder **can contain multiple manifest files** that might reference disjoint or overlapping sets of data.
   - While much is made of CDM folders as the container of CDM data, it is the manifest within the folder that is the root object for accessing data and metadata.
-When processing the manifest, objects and data in the folder not referenced by the manifest are 'invisible'.
+When processing the manifest, objects and data in the folder that are not referenced by the manifest are 'invisible'.
 For this reason, it is important when adopting CDM to **ensure that all consumers refer to the manifest and do not process the files in the CDM folder directly**.
+  - **One producer, many consumers**.
+For file-based CDM folders in ADLS, as the data files and CDM metadata must be explicitly managed by the producer - ADLS folders are not a DBMS with transaction support,  - it is a best practice to have only a single producing process for a CDM folder.
+This minimize the possibilty of contention on the metadata files.
+This can be mitigated through the use of sub-manifests, discussed below.

 - **CDM manifest**
-  - Defines a group of entities _by reference._ In CDM, a manifest defines the scope of a CDM &#39;model&#39;.
+  - Defines a group of entities _by reference._
+  - In CDM, a manifest defines the scope of a CDM 'model'.
 While widely used in discussion, the term 'model' is not a formal CDM concept.
   - Defines (typically) either a group of logical entity definitions – a logical model, or a group of physical entity definitions plus data.
   - Contains one or more entity declarations that each references an entity definition in a CDM definition file.
 CDM definition files are typically located within the parent folder of the manifest or within sub-folders or at some other location referenced via an alias.
   - If a manifest describes a CDM folder containing data, each entity declaration will also contain partitions or partition patterns that define where the data is located and how it is formatted, e.g. CSV or Parquet.